LazyOnPascal/OnionLachat/README.md

 Create a new user and share the link with people.
 Аfter you add contacts you can correspond with them.

-To build open /gui/lazonionchat.lpr file in Lazarus.
+To build graphical interface open /gui/lazonionchat.lpr file in Lazarus.
+To build test of protocol /test/chattestproject.lpr.
 You should also open the following packages /source/lkp/onionlachat.lpk and fpcrsalib.lpk (https://github.com/LazyOnPascal/FPCRSA).
 And DCPCrypt installed.

 ```

 Mail LazyOnPascal@proton.me